 6. Cover the microscope with the dust cover.

-7. Make sure you leave the microscope room clean.
-Spray with 70% ethanol and wipe any surfaces that could have been in contact with biological material.
-Do not leave any samples or any other belongings behind.
+70% ethanol and wipe any surfaces that could have been in contact with

 A simple transmitted light imaging experiment can be set up in the Locate tab.
 In general, the Locate tab allows you to set any simple imaging experiment; however, for more complex automated acquisition modes such as multi-channel or multi-position imaging, we need to go to the Acquisition tab as we will discuss later.